alemohamad/php-101/lesson3.md

 You would see *one* line of output, as the code within the ```do()``` block would run once.

-Let’s now revise the previous PHP script so that it runs at least once, regardless of what value is entered into the form:
+Let's now revise the previous PHP script so that it runs at least once, regardless of what value is entered into the form:

 ```php
 <html>